 Rabbit Lake is the ultimate base camp.
 There are so many trails nearby as well as off trail exploring.
 Especially if you’re a resident, you should get to know this wonderful area.

 The following was added June 3, 2007:

-Finally camped overnight about 2 weeks ago (sorry! been busy at work).
+Finally camped overnight about 2 weeks ago.
 While I’m sure it’s much clearer now, the ratio of snow to dry land was about 2 to 1 and the lake was still completely frozen.
 I used meltwater puddles for my drinking and cooking supply.
 However, it was warm and sunny and I was the only one there, which was real surprising considering how many people use this trail.
-I camped up at the foothills of McHugh, giving me great views of the Rabbit Lake, Suicide Peaks McHugh Lake, McHugh Valley, Turnagain Arm and in the far off distance, the Alaska Range.
+I camped up at the foothills of McHugh, giving me great views of the Rabbit Lake, Suicide Peaks, McHugh Lake, McHugh Valley, Turnagain Arm and in the far off distance, the Alaska Range.
 All in all, it was a good time and I was psyched to be out on tundra so early in the season, and you know how much I love my tundra.

 There are 2 places of confusion on the trail if you come by way of McHugh.
 The first happens just as you leave the spruce.
 The trail splits straight and up.
 It seems more obvious to head straight but you should head up.
 If you do head straight, the trail will peter out shortly and then you’ll know where you made your mistake.

 The second is to be aware when you go through the last grove of willow trees before the valley opens into tundra (just before the river), it looks very different on your return trip and many people get lost.
 When you’re coming back, the trail looks like it’s wrong as it goes into a small grove of willow.
 It isn’t wrong; plug away to the other end and you’ll see the trail.

 Don’t let the two above hazards sway you.
 This is open land and if you screw up, you may have to bushwhack but you won’t be lost.
 You will be able to pick up the trail again.